MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/routes-operations.md

 You can also manually create an operation that is specific to a route and released product by using the **Copy and edit relation** function.

+> [!NOTE]
-**Note:** If you add a new operation to a route on the **Route** page, an operation relation is created only for the current released product.
+> If you add a new operation to a route on the **Route** page, an operation relation is created only for the current released product.
 Therefore, if the route is also used to produce other released products, no applicable operation relation will exist for those released products, and the route can no longer be used for those released products.

 ### Maintaining operation relations per route